codahale/veil/docs/design.md

 signatures by injecting a fault (e.g. a random bit-flip via RowHammer attack, thus leaking bits of the private key.

-Because `veil.schnorr` messages are arbitrary bitstrings, a randomized nonce is added to the protocol's state in order to ensure that the signatures are probabilistic and thus immune to fault attacks.
+Because `veil.sig` messages are arbitrary bitstrings, a randomized nonce is added to the protocol's state in order to ensure that the signatures are probabilistic and thus immune to fault attacks.

 ### Indistinguishability From Random Noise

-Given that both signature components are encrypted with AEGIS-128L, an attack which distinguishes between a `veil.schnorr` and random noise would also imply that AEGIS-128L is distinguishable from a random function over short messages.
+Given that both signature components are encrypted with AEGIS-128L, an attack which distinguishes between a `veil.sig` and random noise would also imply that AEGIS-128L is distinguishable from a random function over short messages.

 ## Encrypted Headers